Signed in as:

 When it comes to defending democracy, an adage commonly associated with sports and warfare applies – “The best defense is a good offense.”
 We need to do more than fight off attempts to roll back democracy.
 We need to proactively promote democracy.
 We need to make it easier for the people of Missouri to call veto referendums and use the initiative.

-Petitions for two elegantly simple, yet incredibly powerful, pro-democracy amendments to the Missouri Constitution have been filed with the Secretary of State in Missouri.
+Petitions for two foundational and transformative pro-democracy amendments to the Missouri Constitution have been filed with the Secretary of State and approved for circulation in Missouri.
 If we gather the required number of signatures by May 3, 2026, these proposals will be on the ballot in Missouri on November 3, 2026:

 The Perfect Democracy Amendment will allow citizens of Missouri to sign initiative petitions and veto referendum petitions electronically through Online Account for Politically Active Citizens (or sign paper copies of petitions).